To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The new additions reflect the world’s growing obsession with advances in IT: apparently the ‘vlog” (an internet video journal), ‘blook” (a blog that becomes a book, or vice versa) and ‘mobcast” (an unholy aliance of podcast and cellphone) are mounting a determined challenge on the ‘lamestream” (traditional) media.

 Unsurprisingly, a preoccupation with environmental issues is also reflected in a crop of new phrases such as ‘carbon footprint”, ‘carbon offsetting” and ‘season creep” (used to describe the changing length of the seasons thought to be caused by climate change).
-And we now apparently live in a world where people are ‘climate canaries”.

 The ‘celebutantes”, young heiresses who morph into celebrities, may have had a hand in the inclusion of the term ‘size zero”, used to describe the much-derided super-skinny look.